goatshriek/stumpless/docs/examples/filter/README.md

 Stumpless offers a number of functions that allow logging calls to be filtered out at compile time, causing zero performance impact to running workloads.
-However, sometimes you need the added flexibility to set and adjust filters in an existing binary, and compile-time filters are not feasible.
+However, sometimes you need the added flexibility to set and adjust filters in an existing application, and compile-time filters just won't work.
 Fortunately, there is also a runtime filtering mechanism that you can use to do just that.

 By default, all targets have a runtime filter set that inspects the severity mask that's been set on a target.
 These masks are set to allow any entry